-The General Education program provides for many levels of student ability including college preparatory, advanced, Advanced Placement (AP), and International Baccalaureate (IB) courses.
-The State College Area School District recognizes that highly able learners may have differing educational needs beyond what is offered in the General Education program.
+The General Education program provides for many levels of student ability, including college preparatory, advanced, Advanced Placement (AP), and International Baccalaureate (IB) courses.
+The State College Area School District recognizes that highly able learners may have differing educational needs beyond what the General Education program offers.
 State High's program for highly able learners is called the Learning Enrichment/Gifted Support Program (LE/GS).
 The Learning Enrichment arm of the LE/GS program can meet the needs of highly able learners in a variety of ways.
+Participation in Learning Enrichment In or Out requires an application.